Pierre Boulanger, Ph.D., P.Eng Professor

 Introduction to Virtual/Augmented Reality and Telepresence

-Virtual reality and augmented reality can provide an immersive environment for testing scenarios, games, and training.
+Virtual and augmented reality can provide an immersive environment for testing scenarios, games, and training.
 For example, manufacturing and engineering tasks, medical planning and training, art and design, rehabilitation, Physics, Biology and Chemistry concept exploration, and many others can benefit from a virtual reality environment.
 This course focuses on the challenges of setting up a user-friendly virtual reality scene where users can interact intuitively and naturally.
-Interactive techniques and sensor-based devices, such as haptic and head-mount displays, create a virtual environment for scientific analysis, visualization exploration, and Tele-presence.
+Interactive techniques and sensor-based devices, such as haptic and head-mount displays, create a virtual environment for scientific analysis, visualisation exploration, and Tele-presence.
 How mobile users can participate in these applications will be discussed.

 Quantum Computing for Computer Scientists